Why Don't You Do Right?

+The song appeared in the 1988 film Who Framed Roger Rabbit, performed by actress Amy Irving as the singing voice of Jessica Rabbit.

 Composition and lyrics

 In 1936, the Harlem Hamfats jazz band recorded "The Weed Smoker's Dream".
-The original Decca Records release listed the songwriters as "McCoy-Moran" (Joe McCoy and Herb Morand were members of the band).
+The original Decca Records release listed the songwriters as "McCoy-Moran" (Kansas Joe McCoy and Herb Morand were members of the band).
 McCoy later rewrote the song, refining the composition and lyrics.
 The new tune, titled "Why Don't You Do Right?", was recorded by Lil Green in 1941, with guitar by William "Big Bill" Broonzy.
 The recording was an early jazz and blues hit.

 The song has its roots in blues music and originally dealt with a marijuana smoker reminiscing about lost financial opportunities.
 As it was rewritten, it takes on the perspective of the female partner, who chastises her man for his irresponsible ways, complaining that her other lovers provide her with more money: "Why don't you do right, like some other men do?
 Get out of here and get me some money too."

-Peggy Lee recordings
+Peggy Lee recording

 One of the best-known versions of the song was recorded by Peggy Lee and Benny Goodman on July 27, 1942, in New York.
-Featured in the 1943 film, Stage Door Canteen, it sold over one million copies and brought her to nationwide attention.
+Featured in the 1943 film, Stage Door Canteen, it sold over one million copies, and brought her to nationwide attention.

 Lee often stated that Green's recording was influential to her music.
 In a 1971 interview she said, "I had the record, and I used to play it over and over in my dressing room, which was next to Benny Goodman ...
 Finally ... he said, 'I think you really like that song.'
 I said, 'Oh, I love it.'
 He said, 'Would you like to sing it?'"
 Lee said yes, so Goodman had an arrangement made of it for Lee to sing.

-"Why Don't You Do Right?" was not Goodman and Lee's biggest hit.
-However, it reached number four on the Billboard charts and reached the same position on the Harlem Hit Parade charts.
+"Why Don't You Do Right?" reached number four on both the Billboard chart and the Harlem Hit Parade chart.

+Lee's version of the song appeared in the 2010 video game Fallout: New Vegas on the in-game radio station of Radio New Vegas.